 Talking of ‘Scrubs’, over Lockdown the two stars of the show, Zach Braff and Donald Faison, started doing a podcast, talking about each episode of the show.
 It’s very funny and I love the chemistry between them.
 It’s called ‘Fake Doctors Real Friends’ and well worth a listen.

-319: My Choosiest Choice of All with Bill Lawrence – Fake Doctors, Real Friends with Zach and Donald
+807: My New Role – Fake Doctors, Real Friends with Zach and Donald

 Finally I can’t recommend a Podcast without giving another plug for the UTTERLY MAGNIFICENT ‘Older and Wider’ Podcast with Jenny Eclair and Judith Holder.
 Please, Please sign up to this.
 You won’t regret it.

-- Ep 95.
-The one with the spilt Cauliflower Cheese, Bridgerton and Jigsaw back.
+- Ep 201.
+The one with all the pomp and nonsense

-- Ep 93.
-The one with the terrible singing, face recognition and some festive chat.
+- Ep 200.
+The one with the rhododendrons and Morris Dancers

 Sorry I rambled on for so long!
 I hope you are all keeping well and safe.